week 1: March 23rd – 29th

 No students have enrolled for any classes that were starting this week.
 No work, no money.
 Furlough, the government scheme, is saving the situation for the moment.
 Hopefully it will continue, otherwise it will be very hard for a great number of us.

 I ask people in the streets to take photographs of them.
 Everybody is happy to participate.
-This week I started helping Alex with his work delivering supplies to elderly people.
+This week I started helping my partner with his work, delivering supplies to elderly people.
 There was mutual happiness in seeing everyone.

 Week 8: May 11th – May 17th